Binary heap: Insert

+A short animation depicting adding a value to a binary max-heap.
-and we want to add the number 15 to the heap.
-We first place the 15 in the position marked by the X. However, the heap property is violated since 15 > 8, so we need to swap the 15 and the 8.
-So, we have the heap looking as follows after the first swap:

-However the heap property is still violated since 15 > 11, so we need to swap again:

-which is a valid max-heap.
+The following animation depicts an example of binary heap insertion.
+It begins by inserting 15 into the heap at the left-most empty entry on the next available row.
+However, the heap property is violated since 15 > 8, so we need to swap the 15 and the 8.
+Even after this swap, the heap property is still violated since 15 > 11, so we need to swap again.
+The heap property is now satisfied, so the resulting binary tree is a valid max-heap.
 There is no need to check the left child after this final step: at the start, the max-heap was valid, meaning the root was already greater than its left child, so replacing the root with an even greater value will maintain the property that each node is greater than its children (11 > 5; if 15 > 11, and 11 > 5, then 15 > 5, because of the transitive relation).

 Extract

 The procedure for deleting the root from the heap (effectively extracting the maximum element in a max-heap or the minimum element in a min-heap) while retaining the heap property is as follows: